 “This,” Mr. Pitt announced, “is the most difficult of all instruments.
 But it can also be the most rewarding.”

-That the French horn quickly became an obsession for Audrey captures her eagerness to take on a challenge and to learn complex subject matter—qualities that the Manhattan native brings now to covering Piedmont and Brunello for JebDunnuck.com.
+That the French horn quickly became an obsession for Audrey captures her eagerness to take on a challenge and to learn complex subject matter—qualities that the Manhattan native brings to covering Sonoma, Oregon, Champagne, Piedmont, and Brunello for JebDunnuck.com.

 Audrey earned a Bachelor of Music in French horn performance at the University of Colorado.
 While there working on her master’s, the cash-strapped grad student found a job as a server at the Boulder Dushanbe Teahouse.
 There were only a few wines offered there, but she was drawn to them, and wine began to compete with music for her attention.